hassan-alnator/to-arabic/README.md

 Arabic Numbers Recognition
 ==========================

-Arabic Number recognition  Plugin using Jquery the reads any number and writes it in Arabic.
+Arabic Number recognition  Plugin using Jquery that reads any number and writes it in Arabic.

 Installation
 ==========================